piersgrenier/Forecasting-the-Mortality-Rate-of-COVID-19-in-South-Korea/README.md

 #### Model Outcomes and Predictions</div><br>
 For this regression task:
-- Unsupervised learning algorithms are STL decomposition and gradient descent
+- unsupervised learning algorithms are STL decomposition and gradient descent
-- Supervised learning algorithms are AR and ARMA forecasting
+- supervised learning algorithms are AR and ARMA forecasting

 Expected output:
 - AR and ARMA models have higher forecast accuracy for young adults as well as patients living in provinces with smaller population density
 - AR and ARMA models have lower forecast accuracy for the elderly as well as patients living in provinces with larger population density
-- AR models experience difficulty forecasting underlying patterns in data
+- baseline AR models experience difficulty forecasting underlying patterns in data
-- ARMA models accurately forecast underlying patterns in data
+- optimal ARMA models accurately forecast underlying patterns in data
 - ARMA models outperform AR model on all forecasts
 <br><br><br>